jayanthkoushik/alphanet/paper/sections/2_related.md

-ensembles, strong baselines have been established by exploring the potential of operating in classifier space.[@2019.Kalantidis.Kang] Results suggest that decoupling model representation learning and classifier learning is a more efficient way to approach long-tailed learning.
+ensembles, strong baselines have been established by exploring the potential of operating in classifier space.[@2019.Kalantidis.Kang] Results suggest that decoupling model representation learning and classifier learning is a more efficient way to approach long-tail learning.
 Specifically, methods normalizing classifiers and adjusting classifiers using only re-sampling strategies achieve good performance.[@2019.Kalantidis.Kang] These strong baselines support our